Miraplacid Home Contact UsStoreDownloadsMiraplacid NewsMiraplacid ForumSearch at Miraplacid.com

 3. How to set up Text Driver to work as a network printer?

-As any other printer, Text Driver may be shared on a network by setting standard sharing properties in Printers/Printers and Faxes folder.
+Like any other printer, Text Driver may be shared on a network by setting standard sharing properties in Printers/Printers and Faxes folder.
 You may install Text Driver on your network server, share it and choose any suitable name for this shared printer.

-However, you will not be able to use personal settings for this printer users - no personal folders, {{USER}} tags, etc, because Text Driver core will run under the same account for all users.
-Additionally, if you use server without logged in users, you may need to perform steps from previous recipe (2).
+However, you will not be able to use personal settings for this printer users - no personal folders, {{USER}} tags, etc, because Text Driver core will run under the same account (SYSTEM) for all users.
+Step-by-step instuctions available at recipe (2).

 If you need to have personalized settings, or need to launch User Interface for your users, we recommend you to consider Terminal Server Edition.